erramuzpe/CHAIN_REP/README.md

 9. Click "Run".
 10. The list of mutagenic primers is displayed in a new .txt file created in the folder where the AlaChainRep program was opened.

+### On-line Beta Versión of AlaChainRep:

+Available for any OS and browser in https://erramuzpe.pythonanywhere.com/

 ---